technicslab/technics-lab-official-site/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**blocking
+this task is blocking number

+**blocked
+this task is blocked by numer

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]